 Major Baroque and Renaissance sights

 The historic sites in Rome aren’t all about the ancient Romans, though.
 There are plenty of things to see from later periods, especially Renaissance and Baroque art and architecture.
+Take a look here as well for plenty of famous Roman scultures.

 Home to the Pope and headquarters of the Catholic Church, the Vatican is a site of monumental significance in Rome.
 Furthermore, Vatican City-State was established in 1929 by a treaty between Italy and the Holy See, making it an independent state within the city!